rossta/rossta.github.com/source/blog/2016-04-12-ancient-city-snake-case.html.md

 end
 ```

-This function give the correct solution for 10x10: `184,756`.
+This function gives the correct solution for 10x10: `184,756`.

 ```ruby
 path_count(10, 10)